Wonders of the Pilbara & West Coast

 Day 13: Farewell from Broome

-Say farewell to your fellow travellers when your holiday comes to an end after breakfast.
+This morning after breakfast, bid farewell to your fellow travellers when your trip comes to an end.

 |Bold dates indicate itinerary operates in reverse|